gotutiyan/gec-metrics/README.md

 ## Reference-based (without sources)

-These metrics are intended to be used for a component of PT-{M2, ERRANT}, but are also exposed for use via the same interface as other metrics.
+These metrics are intended to be used for a component of PT-{M2, ERRANT}, but are also exposed to API.

 ### BERTScore [[Zhang+ 19]](https://arxiv.org/abs/1904.09675)
 To be added.